jjs2484/conversions/README.txt

 * Fix: Remove GB in editor wrapper padding hack, its no longer necessary as of WP 5.5.

 = 1.7.0 =
+* New: Customizer links to documentation and premium extensions.
 * Update: WooCommerce cart.php template to 4.4.0.
 * Update: NPM dependencies.